an-intrepid-coder/dug3/README.md

 **Monster Types:**
 * Slime: Low health.
 No pathfinding (random movement).
 Can hit player.
 * Fungoid: Low health.
 Hunts player if it can see the player.
 * Troll: High health.
+High damage.
 Hunts player if it can see the player.
 * Bugbear: High health.
+High damage.
 Hunts player by smell, unerringly.

 **Player Abilities:**
 * Extra dmg every third level.